Bella Donna (1934 film)

 Bella Donna is a 1934 British drama film directed by Robert Milton and starring Conrad Veidt, Mary Ellis and Cedric Hardwicke.
-The film is based on the 1909 novel Bella Donna by Robert Hichens which had previously been made into a 1923 American silent film Bella Donna starring Pola Negri.
+It was written by Vera Allinson and H. Fowler Mear based on the 1911 play by James B. Fagan, itself based on the 1909 novel Bella Donna by Robert Hichens, which had previously been made into a 1923 American silent film Bella Donna starring Pola Negri.
 A further American adaptation Temptation starring Merle Oberon was produced in 1946.

 The film's art direction was by James A. Carter.
 It was made at Twickenham Studios.

-It is still extant unlike a number of Twickenham's productions from the decade.
+Plot

+Mona Chepstow, a devious Society woman also known as Bella Donna, marries young engineer Nigel Armine, much to the disapproval of Nigel's friends, in particular Harley Street specialist Dr. Meyer Isaacson.
+Nigel takes Mona to Egypt, where she meets and falls undet the influence of wealthy philanderer Mahmoud Baroudi, who persuades her to poison Nigel, but Isaacson arrives just in time to save him.
+Mona loses everything, and is banished from Society circles.